NickLargen/Styled-Scroll/README.md

 # Styled Scroll
-Styled Scroll provides an overlayed vertical scrollbar for overflowing elements, perfect for creating a stylish scrollbar for all browsers or to simply reduce the amount of space the scrollbar occupies.
+Styled Scroll provides an overlaid vertical scrollbar for overflowing elements, perfect for creating a stylish scrollbar for all browsers or to simply reduce the amount of space the scrollbar occupies.
 Unlike other scrolling libraries it does not override default scrolling behavior- it only hides the default scrollbar and places its own.
 This means that it integrates seamlessly with [any scroll animator](http://julian.com/research/velocity/#scroll) and performs well no matter how complex the scrolled content is.

 ## Usage
 Standard Styled Scroll usage requires the scrollable content to have 100% the width and height of its parent: